Co-location of State and Territory child protection and other officials in Family Law Court Registries

 - help facilitate the timely and targeted production of documents relevant to the family law courts’ consideration of family safety risks.

-The Commonwealth Government will provide $11 million between 2019–20 and 2021–22 to fund this pilot program co-locating state and territory child protection and other officials in family law court registries.
+The Commonwealth Government is providing $11 million between 2019–20 and 2021–22 to fund the co-location of 22 co-located officials, including 16 child protection and six policing officials, in family law court registries across Australia.

 What have we achieved so far?